cestarte/palmhardiness/README.md

 > Massive thanks to [kinzyjr](https://www.palmtalk.org/forum/profile/5832-kinzyjr/ ) who collected all the data this app is built on top of.
 > kinzyjr provides it as an annual Excel document in the [cold hardiness master data](https://www.palmtalk.org/forum/topic/61358-0000-cold-hardiness-observation-master-data/ ) thread on [PalmTalk](https://www.palmtalk.org)

+For now, the app is hosted at https://palmcoldhardiness.azurewebsites.net/

 See [Screenshots](#screenshots)

 ## Prerequisites